 1. What Matters Most is What You Think.
 We collect data from blogs, rating sites, review sites and more across the Internet to assemble our surveys of online opinion.
 If one of your favorite Sausalito places didn’t score highly on the chart, ignore the chart.

 2. Look at the Score, Not the Rank.
-We routinely see many restaurants clustered in the mid to high 80′s on their score.
-The top one may be ranked #12 and the bottom may be ranked #25, but their scores are so close you should think of them as having similar ratings.
+We routinely see many restaurants clustered in the mid to high 80’s and low 90’s on their score.
+The top one may be ranked #6 and the bottom may be ranked #18, but their scores are so close you should think of them as having similar ratings.

 3. A Point or Two is No Big Deal.
-If a restaurant went up or down a point or two on a given chart from one summer or winter survey it’s not that big a change, and small seasonal variations are routine.
+If a restaurant went up or down a point or two on a given chart from one survey to another it’s not that big a change, and small seasonal variations are routine.
 Sometimes those small point changes produce big changes in rank, which takes us back to Point 2 above: if the score change was small don’t pay attention to a big change in ranking.

-5. Over the seven years we’ve done these surveys the minimum score needed to make the Top 30 has risen from 60 points to as high as 82.
-This is a very competitive market, with over 65 places to eat in a town that gets over 1,000,000 visitors a year.
+5. Over the 12 years we’ve done these surveys the minimum score needed to make the Top 30 has risen from 60 points to as high as 82.
+This is a very competitive market, with over 65 places to eat in a town that gets over 1,000,000 visitors in a (non-pandemic) year.
 Regardless of their ranking on the chart, most of the places we cover are considered by diners to be good places to eat.
-The quality standard necessary to stay in business after the 2008 Recession has risen, and several weaker restaurants have closed and been replaced by higher-scoring operations.
+The quality standard necessary to stay in business rose after the 2008 Recession has risen, and it will rise even more after the Covid-19 Pandemic.

 6. What Mood are You In?
 The right-hand column of the chart indicates each restaurant’s cuisine.
 This should be more important to you than subtle differences in scores.

 7. Don’t Just Follow the Crowds.
-Places with high “Heat” scores get the most attention on the Net, but not all great local restaurants get “discovered” online.
-A number of places that are very popular with local residents have low Heat scores (even under 100) since out-of-town visitors don’t know about them.
-Great delis and cafes have much lower Heat scores than the big full-service restaurants.
+A number of places that are very popular with local residents but out-of-town visitors don’t know about them.
+Great delis and cafes get less recognition than the big full-service restaurants.
 So get out and try those undiscovered places that sound promising and may be hidden gems!

 Business Owners: How to Influence Social Media Rankings